Bringing Your Students Back to Earth.

 Hickory Nut Falls Frolic

 The Park’s most popular trail is the Hickory Nut Falls trail.
-This easy 1 ½ mile round-trip hike leads your student group past plants, trees and geologic features that make Chimney Rock a natural wonder.
+This moderate 1 ½ mile round-trip hike leads your student group past plants, trees and geologic features that make Chimney Rock a natural wonder.
 What reward could be better than seeing the full drop of 404-foot Hickory Nut Falls and feeling its mist on your face?